 A: No. Taller risers only give additional height on the first floor and increase the over all height of the dome.
 The second floor is not affected.
 The placement of the second floor window dormers and door dormers has to remain where they are designed to meet second floor fire egress standards and correct second floor door installation.

 Ai recommends that you build the cupola only if you want a third floor loft or to have a second floor area to install standard opening windows in the 30′ dome.
-The cupola is a way to add height to the top center of the dome and another way to have opening second floor windows.
+The cupola is a way to add height to the top center of the dome and another way to have opening second floor windows - but adds costs to construction & increases window budget.
+A different way to add light to a second floor is to max out second floor window dormers or install solar tubes.
+Install an exhaust fan in top center of the cupola to exhaust hot air and water vapor.
 With the installation of a cupola, there is enough headroom in the 40′ and larger domes to have a third floor loft.